 We all try to imitate.
 Children try to imitate action of their elders.
 Imitation is learnt from school, institute, home and outside environment.
 Imitation is considered to be one of the natural qualities of human being.
-From elders/adults imitate like their precedents.
+Elders/adults imitate their precedents.
 Imitation is very useful in attaining skill.
-The imitation can be effected consciously or unconsciously.
-Sometime, complex and tough actions either new or difficult to imitate also reduces this specific skill.
+Imitation can be effected consciously or unconsciously.
+Sometimes, complex and tough actions new or difficult to imitate also reduces this specific skill.
 Imitation helps backward learners.
-It has some disadvantages some times bad qualities are also learnt through imitation.
-It is the responsibility of the instructor to guide the learner properly to avoid imitating wrong methods and means instrument or agency to learn a skill or attitude.
-Many teachers and parents today realize the importance of modelling acceptable behaviour.
+It has some disadvantages like bad qualities can also be learnt through imitation.
+It is the responsibility of the instructor to guide the learner properly to avoid imitating wrong methods and means/instruments or agency to learn a skill or attitude.
+Many teachers and parents today realize the importance of proper behaviour.
 In addition to the above theories of learning the following aspects are also to be considered by the instructor.